nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **Format**: `showevents [-a]`

 * Switches GUI to the events tab
+* if the `-a` flag is omitted it will only show upcoming events (Events with date and time after the system's date and time)
 * if the `-a` flag is provided it will show all events in Amigos

 **Examples**:
 * `showevents`
 * `showevents -a`